Running a DAM System? Here’s an Operational Model for Success

 Consider developing local standards and ongoing review processes for:

-- Metadata: What fields are used and how should they be populated?
-Are different fields used for different assets?
+• Metadata: What fields are used and how should they be populated?
+Do different assets use different fields?

-- Taxonomy: What terms are used to describe the assets?
+• Taxonomy: What terms are used to describe the assets?
 How do these terms enable navigation through the DAM through search and browse features?
-How is the taxonomy in the DAM aligned with enterprise taxonomy?
+How does the taxonomy in the DAM align with enterprise taxonomy?

 3. Permissions, Rights, and Security

-- Security: What enterprise security policies and systems govern access to your DAMS?
+• Security: What enterprise security policies and systems govern access to your DAM system?

 4. Roles and Responsibilities

 The user groups we broke out earlier in the people section all should have very clear parameters.
 It’s critical that all continuous functions of the DAM system are monitored and supported by a specific role function.
-This means role descriptions that are highly detailed, example based, and likely come with a set of standard processes as well.
+Therefore, you need highly detailed, example-based role descriptions that come with a set of standard processes, as well.

 Consider the following:

-- Who are the domain stewards responsible for tactical steering, decision-making, and planning to enable strategy for different functional, content, or business areas served by the DAMS?
+• Who are the domain stewards responsible for tactical steering, decision-making, and planning to enable strategy for different functional, content, or business areas served by the DAM system?

 You may opt to divide responsibilities across multiple teams or keep DAM system resources together.
-However you approach assigning, just make sure the responsibilities are clear.
+However you approach assigning them, make sure the responsibilities are clear.

 5. Issue & Change Management